-#field pattern action result string # lines starting with a '#' are ignored, as are blank lines # # file mail with mmdf2 in the "To:" line into file mmdf2.log To mmdf2 file mmdf2.log Α # Messages from mmdf pipe to the program err-message-archive From mmdf pipe /bin/err-message-archive Α # Anything with the "Sender:" address "mh-workers" # file in mh.log if not filed already Sender mh-workers file 2 mh.log # "To:" unix - put in file unix-news To Unix >Α unix-news # if the address is jpo=ack - send an acknowledgement copy back ''/bin/resend -r \$(reply-to)' addr jpo=ack R # anything from steve - destroy!
-From steve destroy A # anything not matched yet - put into mailbox default - ? mailbox ># always run rcvtty R /mh/lib/rcvtty
+'''

+#field pattern

+action result

+string

+lines starting with a '#' are ignored, as are blank lines

+file mail with mmdf2 in the "To:" line into file mmdf2.log

+mmdf2

+file

+mmdf2.log

+Messages from mmdf pipe to the program err-message-archive

+From mmdf

+pipe

+/bin/err-message-archive

+\boldsymbol{A}

+Anything with the "Sender:" address "mh-workers"

+file in mh.log if not filed already

+Sender mh-workers file

+mh.log

+"To:" unix - put in file unix-news

+To

+Unix

+>

+unix-news

+if the address is jpo=ack - send an acknowledgement copy back

+"/bin/resend -r $(reply-to)"

+jpo=ack

+anything from steve - destroy!

+From steve

+destroy

+anything not matched yet - put into mailbox

+default -

+mailbox

+always run rcvtty

+R

+/mh/lib/rcvtty

+'''

 The file is always read completely, so that several matches can be made and several actions can be taken.
 The .maildelivery file must be owned either by the user or by root, and must be writable only by the owner.
-If the .maildelivery file cannot be found, or does not perform an action which delivers the message, then the file /usr/bs/mh-6.8/lib/maildelivery is read according to the same rules.
+If the .maildelivery file cannot be found, or does not perform an action which delivers the message, then the file /usr/local/lib/mh/maildelivery is read according to the same rules.
 This file must be owned by the root and must be writable only by the root.
 If this file cannot be found or does not perform an action which delivers the message, then standard delivery to the user's maildrop is performed.